BasJansweijer/ChessBitBoards/docs/Optimization.md

 ### Use promotion flag instead of dynamically checking for promotion
 In the makeMove function we were checking wether a promotion occured.
 This was unnecesary since the move already contains a flag for promotion and took up roughly 1% of execution time.
 New performance is 13,558,534.

+### Template on attacking color for squareAttacked
+By templating we remove some runtime computation since the template is evaluated at compile time.
+New performance is 13,688,515.

+### Single XOR piece movement on bitboard
+Removing the bit from the previous position in `makeNormalMove` was previously done using an and with the negation of the location of the piece.
+Now we use the fact that the bit should be on to do the placement and removal of the piece in one XOR.
+These seperate opperations were previously 3.44% of execution and are now 2.64%.
+New performance is 13,822,188 nps.